 - There is no standard approach to the development of green infrastructure evidence across the authorities.
-Some authorities have produced strategies; others have plans to do so in the future, whilst others have no stated intentions to develop a strategy; - East Hampshire, for example, has carried out a comprehensive suite of green infrastructure strategies for its area at district level (i.e. a Green Infrastructure Study of its settlements, a Green Infrastructure Strategy of the district excluding the settlements, and a Green Infrastructure Strategy for the proposed new eco-town at Whitehill & Bordon); Horsham has a green infrastructure strategy and a Draft Green Infrastructure Policy; whilst Arun has no current green infrastructure strategy but it has carried out a Green Infrastructure Study.
+Some authorities have produced strategies, others have plans to do so in the future, whilst others have no stated intentions to develop a strategy; - East Hampshire, for example, has carried out a comprehensive suite of green infrastructure strategies for its area at district level (i.e. a Green Infrastructure Study of its settlements, a Green Infrastructure Strategy of the district excluding the settlements and a Green Infrastructure Strategy for the proposed new ecotown at Whitehill & Bordon); Horsham has a green infrastructure strategy and a Draft Green Infrastructure Policy.
+Whilst Arun has no current green infrastructure strategy, it has carried out a Green Infrastructure Study and its emerging Local Plan includes policies which indicate its positive approach towards the development of green infrastructure in the future.